 On August 25, 2017, the first members of Americares response team arrived in Texas just ahead of Hurricane Harvey.
 This Category 4 storm came ashore hours later in Rockport, Texas with 130 mph hours smashing everything in its path.
 Even as it was downgraded to a Tropical Storm, the torrential rains produced catastrophic flooding, particularly in the Houston area, with record rainfall of more than 50 inches in some communities.
-More days of unprecedented rains created a historic disaster, driving tens of thousands of people from their homes and leaving an epic path of death and destruction all the way into Louisiana.
-The storm was the most powerful hurricane to hit the U.S. in 13 years and the strongest to strike Texas since 1961's Hurricane Carla, the most powerful Texas hurricane on record.
-Hurricane Harvey damage is estimated at $125 billion, second only to Hurricane Katrina.
-Photo: REUTERS/Adrees Latif
+More days of unprecedented rains created a historic disaster, driving tens of thousands of people from their homes and leaving an epic path of death and destruction.

-Nearly a year after Hurricane Harvey first struck Texas, Americares Houston team continues to expand recovery efforts, providing medicines, supplies, program and project assistance to 65 local partners in disaster-affected communities across Texas, from Corpus Christi to Port Arthur, including Houston, Beaumont, and many other communities.
-We have helped local health centers replace damaged medicines, restore health services disrupted by the storm, and expand service.
+Nearly a year after Hurricane Harvey first struck Texas, Americares Houston team continues to expand recovery efforts, providing medicines, supplies, program and project assistance to 70 local partners in disaster-affected communities across Texas, from Corpus Christi to Port Arthur, including Houston, Beaumont, and many other communities.
+We have helped local health centers replace damaged medicines and supplies, repair facility damage, restore health services disrupted by the storm, and expand service through added staff and extended hours.
 Support has been provided to health centers for mobile medical services for hundreds of disaster survivors who lack access.
-Americares has launched its Hurricane Harvey Mental Health and Psychosocial Support Services Program, providing Psychological First Aid (PFA) training for partners operating mobile medical units.
-Photo: Annie Mulligan

 In the midst of disaster, survivors require medicine for acute and chronic conditions, and Americares has provided a range, including asthma medicine, tetanus vaccine and, in the week following Harvey’s deluge, enough insulin to provide a month’s supply for more than 1,000 diabetic patients in the disaster-affected area.